-Abhay, (2019), Designed and Fabricated a Multicrop Thresher: the developed thresher consists of the following major components of the machine include threshing, blower and cleaning units.
+Abhay, (2019), designed and fabricated a multicrop thresher: the developed thresher consists of the following major components of the machine: threshing, blower and cleaning units.
 The operation can be done by rotational motion of a cylinder fitted with beater pegs above a stationary grid which results in the removal of the seeds.
 After beating out, the grains fall through a conveyor grid into the cleaning unit which consists of sieves that undergo reciprocating motion.
 Whilst the grains are moving over these sieves, a constant blast of air is being sucked through them which blow out materials that are lighter than the grain through blower exit.
-The machine was designed to be powered by a ½ hp electric motor.
+The machine was designed to be powered by a 0.5 hp electric motor.
 It was tested to thresh, separate and clean the seeds.
 Thus, the optimum operating parameters of the machine were 13% moisture content (wet basis) of seeds and 1500 rpm threshing drum speed.
 The successful development of this machine is expected to reduce drudgery associated with the traditional method of threshing millet.

-Ani, et al (2020) Designed, Developed and Evaluated the performance of a Mobile Rice Threshing Machine.
+Ani, et al (2020) designed, developed and evaluated the performance of a mobile rice threshing machine.
 The mobile motorized rice threshing machine consists of a combustion engine (as the prime mover), a blower, a threshing unit, a discharging unit, and a threshing basket.
 It was designed using locally available materials to reduce the labor involved in rice threshing, minimize the infiltration of stones and other debris, decrease breakage, and improve the production of rice in terms of both quantity and quality.
-A performance test showed that the machine has an average throughput of 82.9 kg/hr and a threshing efficiency of 92.7%, compared to a manually powered thresher, which has a throughput of 33.3 kg/hr and an efficiency of 66.7%.
+A performance test showed that the machine has an average throughput of 82.9 kg/h and a threshing efficiency of 92.7%, compared to a manually powered thresher, which has a throughput of 33.3 kg/h and an efficiency of 66.7%.
 Therefore, the mobile motorized rice thresher is a valuable option for medium and large-scale rice production.

-Abdulkarim et al., (2021) Developed a Hold-On Pedal-Operated Paddy Thresher.
+Abdulkarim et al., (2021) developed a hold-on pedal-operated paddy thresher.
 The team expressed paddy threshing as a labor-intensive, inefficient, and costly process for many small-scale farmers in Nigeria, as it is mostly done manually.
 In other to solve this problem resulted to the development of this pedal-operated paddy thresher at the U-SAF Technology Fabrication Academy in Bauchi using locally sourced materials.
 Evaluation of the performance of this machine showed it is capable of threshing between 55 and 73kg of paddy per hour, achieving an average efficiency of 92%.
 It also had approximately 5% threshing losses and 4% broken grains.
 The thresher proved to be both cost-effective and efficient, making it suitable for adoption by local farmers to enhance rice production with less expense and effort.